UAS Operator MOS 7314

 Military benefits are generally noted as one of the positive attributes when looking at reviews.

-The Marine Corps provides enlisted Marines with housing, including utilities and maintenance.
+The Marine Corps provides enlisted Marines with free housing, including utilities and maintenance.
+Meals and a clothing allowance are also included.

-They also provide opportunities such as tuition assistance programs that allow most individuals to attend college for little to nothing out of pocket.
+It also provides opportunities such as tuition assistance programs that allow most individuals to attend college for little to nothing out of pocket.

 Related ArticleMarine Air Traffic Controller (MOS 7257): Career Details